 What is the process of applying for an NBFC-AA license?

-Please refer to the Master Directive issued by the RBI for complete details on getting an Account Aggregator license (NBFC-AA license).
+Please refer to Section 4.2 of the Master Directive issued by the RBI for complete details on getting an Account Aggregator license (NBFC-AA license).

 Who are some of the Account Aggregators in India?